-Student must apply to the program through the Admissions Office and:
+Student must apply to the program through Admissions and Enrollment Services and:

 - 1. Present a completed application with fee. - 2.
 Submit a copy of the current ARRT card. - 3.
 Submit a letter of interest. - 4.
 Submit a letter of recommendation from a supervisor, including guarantee of a clinical site for the clinical internship.